-The results obtained from the agarose gel analysis will approximately show the fragment size amplified, based on these results an interpretation can be made about the genotype of the sample.
+The results obtained from the genetic analyzer will approximately show the fragment size amplified, based on these results an interpretation can be made about the genotype of the sample.
 It is known that there is an overlap between the normal and FRDA allele sizes.
 The repeat sizes obtained falling in the overlap region should be preferably repeated and possibly run with more samples from other family members.
-Refer to table 2 for determining the GAA repeats and fragment size expected using the primers provided in this kit.
-The formula for determining PCR fragment size is 120 + 3n, where n= the number of GAA repeats.
+Refer to the table 2 for determining the GAA repeats and fragment size expected using the primers provided in this kit.
+The formula for determining PCR fragment size with the amplification primer F1B/R3C is 322 + 3n, where n= the number of GAA repeats.